sclorg/helm-charts/README.md

 postgresql-testing:5432 - accepting connections
 ```

+The end of the output shows, that PostgreSQL server accepts connections.

+### How to verify Helm chart

+As soon as a Helm chart is ready and tested let's verify it.

 In case the Helm chart has already been merged,
 use the following command to verify if all the required information is contained within the Helm chart.